henryw374/tempo/README.md

 * Zero dependency => platform APIs only
 * Use java.time on jvm and Temporal on js runtime
 * platform+performance friendly - max DCE-ability for cljs, reflection-free on jvm.
 Likely means little/no polymorphism.
+* API based on mnemonics => lots of (generated) functions.
 * small feature set - aim for 80% of everyday date/time use cases.
 * totally ignore non-ISO8601 calendars.